I am a 5th year mathematics graduate student and a PhD candidate at Emory University.

 Office Phone: 404-727-7581

-Papers On Vertex-Disjoint Cycles and Degree Sum Conditions (with R. Gould and K. Hirohata).
-Submitted.
+Papers On Vertex-Disjoint Cycles and Degree Sum Conditions (with R. J. Gould and K. Hirohata).
+Discrete Mathematics, Accepted.

 Degree Sum Conditions to Imply Cycles Presented at: Graduate Research Workshop in Combinatorics; University of Denver, July 2017